Skip to main content

 Other Ways to Spend Your Summer

-Though summer break provides you with the most time to explore your passions, it is not the only time.
+Though summer break provides you with the most time to explore your passions, it’s not the only time.
 Colleges want to see that you are curious about the world around you at heart and are constantly seeking new learning opportunities.

 Instead of participating in a program, you could create your own.
 Writing a book or mobilizing a team to solve an issue in your local community are examples of independent efforts that look impressive to colleges.

-You can show further initiative by taking on internships and paying jobs.
+You can show further initiative by taking on internships and paid jobs.
 Both demonstrate initiative, a career direction, and key life skills such as time management and responsibility.
 Since most internships are reserved for college students and graduates, it can be a challenge to find opportunities for high school students.
-To help with the search, here is a list of online summer internships for high school students.
-Looking for more summer programs?
-Take a look at this list of virtual opportunities for high school students.
+To help with the search, visit CollegeVine’s internship blog page to view internships in your city, state, or area of interest!

 Short Bio